ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/HumanInterfaceGuidelines.jpeg)

-^ So at this point I imagine many of you, specially the indie devs, are thinking "If this is Interaction Design, then I'm definitely an Interaction Designer!"... and this is certainly true to a large degree.
+^ So at this point, I imagine many of you are thinking "If this is Interaction Design, then I'm definitely an Interaction Designer!"... and this is certainly true to a large degree.

 ^ For iOS developers at least.

-^ Thanks to Apple's Human Interface Guidelines, UIKit, and their tightly controlled ecosystem, we can put our trust in well-defined platform patterns and user expectations.
+^ Thanks to *Apple's Human Interface Guidelines*, UIKit, and their tightly controlled ecosystem, we can put our trust in well-defined platform patterns and user expectations.

 ^ However, if you come from old-school desktop development or the wild wild web, you'll know that interaction design can be very complex, largely decentralized, and definitely needs a lot more thought.
 It's not always a given and that's where we need the pros.